Kim Zhou

-She deeply believes in the value and knowledge gained through handcraft—not only for its tactile richness, but also for the essential bridging of mind and hand in the creative process.
+She roots her practice in knowledge gained through the history of handcraft—not only for its tactile authenticity, but for the essential connection it forges between mind and hand in the act of making.
+Her design process examines how we relate to the archetypes underlying visual phenomena.

-She graduated from the David Geffen School of Drama at Yale with an MFA in scenic design.
+She received her MFA in Scenic Design from the David Geffen School of Drama at Yale.

 The Stage Space - A Small Manifesto, or Contemplation